adp-multi/adp-multi-monadiccp/README.md

 1. Check out the git repository
 2. Run `cabal install` inside the checked out folder
-3. Add `adp-multi-monadiccp` as a dependency in your cabal project
+3. Add `adp-multi-monadiccp` as a dependency to your cabal project
 4. Instead of importing `ADP.Multi.Rewriting.All` in your grammar files, import `ADP.Multi.Constraint.All`